 We look forward to having a community of Sunrise EV2 builders, where members can exchange ideas, buy/sell/trade parts, and assist others in building their cars.
 Check this website out occasionally to see how we're doing.

-Not much progress this year.
+Not much progress this past year.
 Interest in homebuilt EVs really collapsed since the automakers began selling their own EVs.
-And I've had some financial expenses that have kept me from investing much more than my own time in the project.
+And I've had some financial setbacks that have kept me from investing much more than my own time in the project.

 But hope springs eternal.
-Perhaps the new leadership in Washington will mean another collapse in the automaker's interest in EVs, as in the year 2000.
+Perhaps the "leadership" in Washington DC will lead to another collapse in US automaker's interest in EVs (as it did in the year 2000).
+Certainly the US carmakers are going right while everyone else in the world is going left.
 Maybe there will be a rebirth of interest from people who want to build their own car; one that they can fix themselves without being beholden to Big Auto or the vagries of the government.

 There's nobody left to work on the Sunrise EV2 but Igor and I. But, I broke down and bought a gas furnace for the garage.
 Hopefully we can make some progress over the winter!